pat/gutentag/README.md

     article.tag_names << 'ruby'
     article.save

+## Contribution

+Please note that this project now has a [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).
+By participating in this project you agree to abide by its terms.

 ## Licence

 Copyright (c) 2013-2015, Gutentag is developed and maintained by Pat Allan, and is released under the open MIT Licence.